 If you wish a tool do something similar but slightly different or in a different way please contact Free Map Tools using the online contact form.
 We do respond to most queries even if the answer is no!

 The best way to contact Free Map Tools is to use the online form.
 Remember to include your email address if you require a response.
 All efforts are made to respond to all enquires as soon as possible.

-If something on this website does not appear to be working then we do want to hear from you.
+If after general troubleshooting something on this website still doesn’t work we do want to hear from you.
 Please contact Free Map Tools via email.
 Remember to include your email address if you require a response.
 Please provide details of..

 - The page you are on (the URL address)

 - The error/problem you are experiencing

 - What you have done to make this happen

 - What web browser are you using Internet Explorer / Firefox / Opera / Safari...

 - What OS do you have?
 Windows / Mac / iOS / Android